Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: Simulation Results

-We first show the SE performance of the proposed SW-HBF algorithms.
 In Fig.\ \ref{fig:SE v.s.
-SNR es}, we compare the SE attained by the proposed SW-HBF schemes with those achieved by the random and the ES schemes.
-Specifically, in the random SW-HBF scheme, the connections between the RF chains and antennas are randomly generated.
-In other words, the entries of the analog beamformers are randomly set to $0$ or $1$.
+Nt es}, we compare the SE attained by the proposed SW-HBF schemes with those achieved by the random and ES schemes with $N_{\rm S}=N_{\rm RF}=2$ and various number of antennas ($N_{\rm T}=N_{\rm R}$).
+Specifically, in the random SW-HBF scheme, the connections between the RF chains and antennas are randomly generated, i.e., the entries of the analog beamformers are randomly set as $0$ or $1$.
 In contrast, the ES scheme examines all possible combinations of those connections to search for the best one, which requires a long run time and extremely high complexity.
-Therefore, we consider a system of moderate size with $N_{\rm T}=N_{\rm R}=8,N_{\rm S}=N_{\rm RF}=2$.
+Therefore, we consider a system of moderate size with up to 12 antennas.
 It can be seen from Fig.\ \ref{fig:SE v.s.
-SNR es} that the proposed algorithms, i.e., TS, PGA-TS, and PGA-TbRs, perform close to the ES.
-In particular, the TS algorithm achieves near-optimal performance and performs slightly better than the PGA-TS and PGA-TbRs algorithms.
-It is also clear that all the proposed schemes perform far better than the SW-HBF with random connections between the RF chains and antennas.
-In the subsequent results, we will omit the ES scheme to focus on large-sized systems.
+Nt es} that the proposed PGA-TS algorithm performs close to the ES while requiring significantly lower complexity than the latter, verifying its efficiency.
+In the subsequent results, we will omit the ES scheme due to its extremely high complexity and focus on large-sized systems.